Ambrosetti-Prodi type results for Dirichlet problems of fractional Laplacian-like operators: Proofs

+\begin{proof} Existence of a unique principal eigenfunction follows from \cite[Th.~1.1]{SQX} (see also \cite{DQT}).
+Note that \cite{SQX} considers the case $s>\frac{1}{2}$ due to the presence of the drift term and the same proof would go through in our setting.
+Using \cite[Th.~1.3]{Serra15} we can show that the eigenfunction belongs to $\cC^{2s+}(\cD)$.
+Then the strict monotonicity of the eigenvalue with respect to domains follows from \cite[Theorem~5.1]{SQX}.
+Using the arguments of \cite[Th.~1.6]{B18} it can be shown that $\lim_{n\to\infty} \lambda^*_n=\lambda^*$.
+Part (2) again follows from \cite[Th.~5.1]{SQX}. \end{proof}

-Since the theory developed in \cite{BL17a} is probabilistic while here we are concentrating on viscosity solutions, we point out the relationship between these notions of solution (compare also with \cite[Rem.~3.2]{BL17b}). \begin{lemma} Suppose that $V, g\in\cC(\bar\cD)$, and let $u$ satisfy
+Since the theory developed in \cite{BL17a} is probabilistic while here we are concentrating on viscosity solutions, we point out the relationship between these notions of solution (compare also with \cite[Rem.~3.2]{BL17b}, \cite[Sec.~3.1]{B19}).
+We say that $u\in\cC_{\rm b}(\Rd)$ is a semigroup sub-solution of